kstateome/django-interactive-api-docs/README.md

 * Use south
 * Django 1.3 is the latest version of django at the current time.

+## Notes

+This app includes a piece of middleware required for using jQuery with the PIP version of django-piston.
+I have patched the core of django-piston so that this is not required, but you'll need to download my version of django-piston here. https://github.com/dstegelman/django-piston/tree/develop-stable

+I may begin distributing that version with this app if bug fixes continue to mount.

 ## Pip Requirements

 * django==1.3